 Please note: Cambodia is currently operating a reduced number of domestic flights.
 Some sites are also temporarily closed in Cambodia.
 We hope normal services will resume soon but may need to adjust the itinerary accordingly

 Saturday.
 Arrival in Hanoi and transfer to hotel.
 Spend today independently exploring Vietnam’s charming capital before our welcome meeting at 5pm.

-For those able to arrive very early today or the day prior, why not get off the beaten track and explore Hanoi with us on our optional Back Streets of Hanoi add-on which explores the quaint districts of Cho Buoi, Hoang Hoa Tham and Vinh Phuc, and also includes an exhilarating local experience - riding pillion, on taxi-motorbikes through a maze of tiny streets and along the shore of beautiful Ho Tay Lake.
+For those able to arrive very early today or the day prior, why not get off the beaten track and explore Hanoi with us on our optional Back Streets of Hanoi add-on which takes in the quaint districts of Cho Buoi, Hoang Hoa Tham and Vinh Phuc, and also includes an exhilarating local experience - riding pillion on taxi-motorbikes through a maze of tiny streets and along the shore of beautiful Ho Tay Lake.

 Hanoi – Halong Bay.
-Today we take a scenic drive to the UNESCO World Heritage-listed Halong Bay.
-Upon arrival we board a junk boat for our overnight cruise, then soak up panoramic views of this spectacular landscape, with its jungle-clad limestone peaks and emerald green waters.
+Today we take a scenic drive to breathtaking, UNESCO World Heritage-listed Halong Bay.
+Upon arrival we board a deluxe Junk boat for an overnight cruise, then soak up panoramic views of this spectacular landscape, with its jungle-clad limestone peaks and emerald green waters.